Sip wine in one of the harbours

 Go to the beach

-The beaches in Skopelos are really fantastic, Crystal clear waters, with lush green pine forests coming down all the way to the back of the pebble beach.
-Also, with the Island not having its own airport, the island is generally very quiet so the beaches are never very crowded.
+The beaches in Skopelos are really fantastic!
+Crystal clear waters with lush green pine forests coming down all the way to the back of the pebble beach.
+Also, with the island not having its own airport, it is generally very quiet so the beaches are never very crowded.
 Stafylos is a lovely pebbly beach, and it’s only a 4km drive out of Skopelos town.
-There are some steep steps down to this sheltered bay, and it’s well worth the effort.
+There are some steep steps down to this sheltered bay, but it’s well worth the effort.

-For the able bodied amongst you, the walk (or should I say climb) down to Adrina beach is well worth the effort, as it's truly stunning.
-And extremely quiet, thanks to its isolated location.
+The walk (or should we say climb) down to Adrina beach is well worth the effort, as it's truly stunning and extremely quiet, thanks to its isolated location.
 There are a couple of nice nooks and crannies at the far end of the bay, towards Milia that make for great exploring and octopus fishing.

 Try one of the local speciality dishes